ctolan/ctolan.github.io/_posts/2019-01-27-Day-1-Azure-Pipeline-Project.md

 ![Hardcode Response image]({{ site.url }}/images/Hardcode-High-Return-1.PNG)

-Here we can reasonable reason that the code is looking to return the Blood Pressure category, and up higher in the file we can see an enumeration (enum) of possible categories.
+Here we can reasonably assume that the code is looking to return the Blood Pressure category, and up higher in the file we can see an enumeration (enum) of possible categories.
 So, I return one of those options without any calculation logic.
-If/when the get is called, the high category is returned.
+If/when the get is called, the "high" category is returned.

 So what happens when we launch the application now?
 Voila an app!